 Aiseesoft's latest Blu-ray and DVD player is compatible with all digital video formats, and it offers region changing and social media connectivity to increase that versatility.
 Though it has no power manager setting or upscaling capability, it lets you optimize picture and audio quality for both Windows and Mac.
 The downside is that it eats up a heck of a lot of computing power, which is why it doesn't sit all that high on our list of the best Blu-ray player software right now.

 Aiseesoft's player is compatible with any Windows or Mac machine.
 Since Windows 8 and 10 no longer have native media players, this is a decent, low-cost option.
 It is also compatible with any digital file type, including 4K, and can play it losslessly in HD.
 While it played Blu-rays effortlessly, we could not get it to read standard or rewritable DVDs in our testing.

 You don't have to wait long to watch your favorite movies, thanks to the digital video player's capacity to load files and discs rapidly.
 However, once it starts playing, it is a CPU hog, taking up an average of 44 percent with no other programs running.
 For comparison, Leawo Blu-ray Player only uses four percent of your processing power.

-It has Dolby and DTS support, and all audio has lossless playback for a crystal-clear listening experience.
+It has Dolby and DTS support, and all audio has lossless playback which makes a massive difference when you're listening through good headphones.
 You can stretch the player to fit your screen dimensions and even stretch the time.
 Unlike other players, it lacks HD and 3D upscaling capacity.

 With the customizable skins option, you can make the player really look yours.
 You can even post to social media and share what movie you're currently watching along with a comment about it.
 However, the program is missing some smaller features found in other video player software, such as BD-Live support, environmental settings and the capacity for a virtual remote control.
 While none of these omissions will negatively affect your movie marathon, they reduce the software's ease of use.